MrPoudel/gtest_demo/README.md

 `$sudo apt-get install libgtest-dev`

-After that navigae to /usr/src/gtest:
+However, this won't install the needed libraries.
+It only copies the source files that needs to be build.
+So navigae to /usr/src/gtest:

 `$cd /usr/src/gtest`